arras-energy/module_template/README.md

 # Build and Install

 To build and install the module, use the `make` and `make install` commands.
+You can verify the module installation using the command `make check` or `gridlabd -L MODULENAME`.